Munro Drive: History

 The pass is named after John Munro, director of Johannesburg Consolidated Investment Company (JCI).
 JCI owned the land called the Houghton Estate.
 It was completed in 1918.
 The pass was cut through quartz rock allowing access to the newer northern suburbs.
+The new road collapsed in its first year and was rebuilt in 1919.
 It has a u-shape bend and a stone retaining wall, rebuilt in 1938 and made from the local quartz.
 A viewing site sits close to the top of the pass and looks over the northern suburbs.